brendanquinn612/Masks_of_Twitter/README.md

 Naive Bayes Classifiers were used to predict if a given tween was pro or anti-mask.
 It acheived 86% accuracy over a baseline of 66%.

 ![Word_clouds](https://raw.githubusercontent.com/brendanquinn612/Masks_of_Twitter/master/imd/clouds.png)

+If ipynb is not rendering, open it here:  https://nbviewer.jupyter.org/